Category:

 By Michael Seid, Managing Director, MSA Worldwide

-It is how each franchisee is able to maximize the experience for consumers, within the franchisor’s system, that leads to great operations and financial performance.
+Franchising – with its systems for training and support – is especially gifted at delivering its products and services uniformly.
+But, it is how each franchisee is able to maximize the experience for consumers, within the franchisor’s system, that leads to great operations and financial performance.

 Consumers are overwhelmed with choice today.
-While price and convenience have become the hallmarks of the electronic merchant, it is the ability of the brick-and-mortar merchant to make a connection and engage with the shopper in real time that is retail’s most effective and competitive tool.
+While price and convenience have become the hallmarks of the electronic merchant, the ability of the brick-and-mortar merchant to make a connection and engage with the shopper in real time remains retail’s most effective and competitive tool.
 Creating an environment that attracts customers into stores is essential.
-What is most important, however, is winning customer loyalty so that they return as repeat buyers.
-Retail Theatrics – delivering a retail experience with the unique excitement that only a live presentation allows – provides the buyer with an informative and differentiated experience.

-The challenge today is to make every consumer visit to your location a compelling necessity – not merely an alternative to another retailer or etailer simply because your location may be more convenient.
+The Internet opened up the world of “non-geographic” retail, where consumers need not visit a brick-and-mortar location to make their purchases.
+The challenge today is to make every consumer visit to your location a compelling necessity – not merely an alternative.

 Adapting to Demographic Changes

-What their priorities are in making their decision to buy has changed.
-Where they shop has changed.
-And when they want to buy has changed.
-Amazon is expected to offer more than 85% of what we buy, and for many shoppers has become their everything store.
-The problem for brick-and-mortar retailers in competing with Amazon, and other etailers, is that their cost differential allows them to meet most of what our customers buy at better pricing, and with better delivery, than most landed stores can muster.
+The problem for brick-and-mortar retailers in competing with Amazon, and other etailers, is that their cost differential allows them to meet most of what customers buy at better pricing, and with better delivery, than most landed stores can muster.
 While brands will endure, a landed location’s growth or decline will ultimately depend on the loyalty and satisfaction of its customers.
-As brick-and-mortar operators, your expertise in how you use your brands; how you merchandise your floor; and how you engage your unique customer will all determine your ultimate survival and financial success.

-Marriott has personalized the relationship with me.
-I can check in online, and my room key is ready to simply pick up when I arrive.
-I can also alert them of the time of my arrival so that I know my room will be ready.
-My general profile lets them know that I require extra towels, a robe and extra feather pillows in my room, and most of their locations have a lounge area for their frequent travelers to rest, have a snack or drink, watch a game on TV, or simply hold a meeting.
+Marriott has personalized their relationship with me.
+I check in online, and my room key is ready to pick up when I arrive.
+I also alert them of the time of my arrival so that I know my room will be ready.
+My general profile lets them know that I require extra towels, a robe, and extra feather pillows in my room, and most of their locations have a lounge area for their frequent travelers to rest, have a snack or drink, watch a game on TV, or simply hold a meeting.
 Other hotel chains have similar features today, but Marriott has earned my loyalty because they have never disappointed me.
-When I arrive I am greeted generally by name and, as a thank-you, I am offered a gift from their Marriott store or points I can use for another stay.
-Despite the immense size of their system, they treat me as an individual.
-Brands that hold surprises for me grab my attention and loyalty.
-The Costco experience is well known and they dominate their segment in the breadth of offering, price, and service.
-Recently I was visiting one of MSA’s clients in the jewelry field and asked for recommendations about purchasing a diamond ring for my wife.
-Their advice surprised me: karate for karat, it turns out that Costco sells the best diamonds on the market and at prices below what most jewelers can purchase at wholesale.
-Costco goes out of its way to exceeding what you expect from them.

 Shopping at Nordstrom is pure theater.
 Not only does Nordstrom understand retailing, they know what I buy.
 I appreciate that difference from Macy’s; the Nordstrom sales associate stays with me while I am shopping and makes suggestions on what would look good and what I should avoid.
 When the sale is completed, they wrap each item in the paper, put the items into a bag, and instead of handing the bag to me over the counter, they walk around and present it to me, making me feel that what I bought was important and that I am important to them also.

 Nordstrom also owns my loyalty for other reasons.
-For example, I had purchased a lightweight leather jacket from them a few years back and when I got home I put on the jacket, caught it on a nail, and put a slight tear in the sleeve.
+For example, I purchased a lightweight leather jacket from them a few years back and when I got home I put on the jacket, caught it on a nail, and put a slight tear in the sleeve.
 I sent the jacket for repair to a leather repair service and forgot about the incident.
 That is, until I went into a Nordstrom a year or so later wearing that same jacket.
 A salesperson I had never met came running up to me and asked if I had purchased the jacket from them.
 I told him I did and he asked me for the jacket.
 I thought it odd, but took it off and gave it to him.
 He went over to the rack, picked out the same jacket in my size, and simply said, “We can’t have you wearing one of our jackets with a tear in it.”
 The tear was small, repaired, and barely noticeable; he did not know me – nor did he know how much I purchase at Nordstrom.
 Every committed Nordstrom customer has likely had a similar experience.

-It is essential that you understand your brand and why your customers shop with you.
-Based upon blind taste tests we have participated in when designing retail convenience stores and restaurants that offer coffee, I am convinced that people don’t purchase at Starbucks because of the taste of their coffee.
-Other specialty coffee chains including Dunkin Donuts, and even some gas station coffee, is often preferred in some blind taste tests.
+It’s essential you understand your brand and why your customers shop with you.
+Based upon blind taste tests when designing retail convenience stores and restaurants that offer coffee, I’m convinced people don’t go to Starbucks for the taste of their coffee.
+Other specialty coffee chains, including Dunkin’ Donuts and even some gas station coffee, are preferred in some blind taste tests.
 Yet Starbucks has achieved the ability to sell their product at a premium price – and their ability to do so is tied to their retail theatre approach of marketing coffee.
-The in-store experience at a Starbucks is designed to make you feel more sophisticated than buying coffee elsewhere; they have achieved a similar feeling that people get from a specialty retailer like Bloomingdales.
-Both Starbucks and Bloomingdales have designed their retail experience to enhance how a person views their self-worth and sophistication by shopping in their stores.
-Both Starbucks and Dunkin Donuts sell coffee, but each knows its customer, and you can feel the difference in the approach each brand takes.

 Disney is another interesting retail merchant.
 There is a difference in quality and assortment between the merchandise they sell at their theme parks, their branded stores, and the merchandise sold at non-branded retailers.
 At its heart, Disney is a theater company that sells movie-based merchandise – what Disney calls its franchises.